 Strengthening Aviation Security Initiative

-On 9 February 2010, the Australian Government announced the Strengthening Aviation Security Initiative; a comprehensive package of measures to strengthen Australia's international and domestic aviation security regime against emerging threats.
-Over four years, the Government will invest in new and improved security technologies, increased policing at airports, enhanced security procedures, as well as strengthened international cooperation.
+The Strengthening Aviation Security Initiative was announced on 9 February 2010.
+This is a comprehensive package of measures to strengthen Australia's international and domestic aviation security regime against emerging threats.
+Over four years, the Government invested in new and improved security technologies, increased policing at airports, enhanced security procedures, as well as strengthened international cooperation.

-Measures set out in the Strengthening Aviation Security Initiative are being implemented through funding administered by the Programme Assessment and Subsidy Payment Office under the Optimal Technologies Programme (now closed) and the Regional and Domestic Aviation Security Programme.
+Measures set out in the Strengthening Aviation Security Initiative were implemented through funding administered by the Programme Assessment and Subsidy Payment Office under the Optimal Technologies Programme (now closed) and the Regional and Domestic Aviation Security Programme (now closed).

-The Australian Government is working with industry to build a more secure end-to-end supply chain for our air cargo exports, involving those who produce, move or uplift goods on an aircraft.
+The Australian Government is working with industry to build a more secure air cargo security supply chain for our air cargo exports.

-More information about the new air cargo security framework can be found on the Securing the Air Cargo Supply Chain Initiative page.
+More information about the air cargo security can be found on the Air Cargo Security webpage.

 Enquiries regarding the Strengthening Aviation Security Initiative can be sent to the Programme Assessment and Subsidy Payment Office firstname.lastname@example.org.